 - Seeing a rabbit while fishing is bad luck

-- On the first day of the month say Rabbit Rabbit Rabbit and you’ll get a present before you know it (I hope all of you will be saying Rabbit Rabbit Rabbit with me this Friday-July 1)
+- On the first day of the month say Rabbit Rabbit Rabbit and you’ll get a present before you know it (I hope all of you will be saying Rabbit Rabbit Rabbit with me this the first of next month)

 As more people are trying their hand at sustainable living, raising rabbits for meat is becoming popular.
 In fact the backyard rabbit is giving the backyard chicken a run for its money.